 According to Eric Schmidt, the Chairman of Google, all of the information humanity has created from day zero to the year 2003 is created every two days online.

 “But your brain doesn’t come with an owner’s manual.
 Everything else that you buy comes with instructions, except your brain.”
 And, unfortunately, schools don’t really provide us with textbooks with this information on how to optimize the wealth-filled asset between our ears.
 “Instead, we’re drowning in information but starving for real wisdom,” Jim says.

 He believes that “we live in an age of electric cars and spaceships going to Mars, but our vehicle of choice when it comes to learning is horse and buggy.”
 Most people have to repeat or re-read things tens of times before they can actually absorb the information.
 “That’s like typing with two fingers, as opposed to ten.
 But these things can be trained.“

 Imagine that by understanding how the brain works, you could double your efficiency and save just 1 hour a day.
 You’d get 9 weeks back every single year.

-Training Superheroes And Transcending Limits
+Training Superheroes and Transcending Limits

 But it’s not just our antiquated learning methods and the dizzying speed of information that we have to be wary of — it’s also our belief systems.
-The invisible gears of our minds that either propel us forward or rust us in place.
-“A lot of people have been beat down.
+The invisible gears of our minds either propel us forward or rust us in place.
+“A lot of people have been beaten down.
 Their environment — the media, marketing, family — has taught them that they’re not enough.
 So their belief in themselves, their belief in their potential, has taken a hit.”
 That’s why Jim believes,

 My work is about transcending.
 It’s about ending this mass hypnosis that we’re not enough, that we’re not smart enough, that we’re not good enough… Fill in the blank.
 I want to disrupt and shatter that limiting belief.